Our current work

 What could a world without extractivism look like?
 We have a long history of disrupting mining industry spaces, giving echo to the millions of voices around the world who say “YES” to life and “NO” to mining.
 When the PDAC convention went online in 2021 because of the pandemic, we wanted to take the opportunity to imagine: what if the world’s largest mining convention never came back?

-We put out a call for art, and can’t wait to show you what we received.
+We put out a call for art, and are now thrilled to present the results.